HomeGuidesAPI ReferenceChangelog

 To view the front-end page, type localhost:3000 into the browser's address bar.

-To post book rental information, click the "Rent Your Books" button in the upper right corner.
-The title of the book, a brief description of the book, and the cost of the book for one day are all included in the material.
+To post book information for rental, click the "Rent Your Books" button in the upper-right corner.
+Fields for the book title, a brief description of the book, and the cost of the book for one day rental are all included in the form.

-After you've completed the form, click the "Submit" button.
+After completing the form, click the "Submit" button.
 The information will be passed to the library contract's addBook function, which will generate a transaction that triggers the contract.
-Then, as illustrated below, a TronLink pop-up box will open, requesting confirmation and signature:
+Then, as presented below, a TronLink pop-up window will appear, requesting confirmation and the signature.

-Click "View" to view the book's comprehensive details and select the rental period.
+Click "View" to view the book's comprehensive details and specify the rental period.
 To initiate a lease request, click "Lent Now", then the library contract function borrowBook will be called.
-Additionally, the leasing transaction must be signed and broadcasted to finish it.
+Additionally, the leasing transaction must be signed and broadcasted to finish the process.